Homework

 Weekly spelling homework is set every Friday and is due the following Wednesday.
 Spellings are linked to work covered in class.

-Weekly spelling tests (linked to the homework) are completed in class between Wednesday and Friday.
-The tests are completed in the back of the homework book for KS1 and in the children’s daily spelling books for KS2.
+Weekly spelling tests (linked to the homework) are completed in class between Wednesday and Friday (From Spring term in Year 1).
+The tests are completed in the back of the homework book.
+Years 2 – 6 use word lists which reflect spelling patterns outlined in the National Curriculum

 Termly Creative Homework Project